the-birds-work-for-the-bourgeoisie/bourgeoisie-birds/README.md

 * Bird enters screen from the left each time the players restarts the game.
 * Create additional bird sprites the player can play as.
 * Make the UI more colorful
+* If you get to 100, you win
+* Splash screen
+* Level screen background decoration (buildings in the background)